-D.C. recorded the most new coronavirus infections since June.
-Any tie to the White House outbreak is unknown.
+Local Congress members seek stricter White House safety protocols as D.C. records most new virus cases since June

 The health department’s website says the assessment helps local officials “decide whether to act on additional mitigation measures for individual communities.”
 The seven-day average of new cases in Northern Virginia stood at 163 on Tuesday, with October’s daily caseloads in the region falling to their lowest levels since July.

-D.C. officials also released safety guidelines Tuesday for Halloween and Dia de los Muertos activities.
-Health experts advised that trick-or-treating, haunted houses or joining large crowds are considered “high-risk” activities and should be avoided.
+D.C. was the latest jurisdiction in the region to offer guidelines for Halloween and Dia de los Muertos activities.
+City health experts on Tuesday advised that trick-or-treating, haunted houses or joining large crowds are considered “high-risk” activities and should be avoided.

 Officials suggested that residents hold virtual events or decorate their homes instead of hosting gatherings.
 Those who do meet with others in-person should maintain social distancing and wear face coverings, even with Halloween costumes, according to city guidelines.